 - The Oxford Handbook of Literature and the English Revolution.
 Editor.
 Oxford: Oxford University Press, 2012.

 - Politicizing Domesticity from Henrietta Maria to Milton’s Eve.
 Cambridge: Cambridge University Press, 2011.
 Paperback edition, 2014.

 - Cambridge Companion to Early Modern Women’s Writing.
 Editor.
 Cambridge: Cambridge University Press, 2009.

-- The 1671 poems, Paradise Regain’d and Samson Agonistes, Volume 2, The Complete Works of John Milton, gen. ed.
+- John Milton, Paradise Regain’d and Samson Agonistes.
+Editor.
+Volume 2 in The Complete Works of John Milton, gen. ed.
 Thomas Corns and Gordon Campbell.
 Oxford: Oxford University Press, 2008.
-Winner of the Milton Society of America’s John T. Shawcross Award
+Winner of the Milton Society of America’s John T. Shawcross Award.

 - Milton in Popular Culture.
 Co-editor with Gregory Semenza.
 Basingstoke: Palgrave, 2006.